spsaswat/plantdis/plantdis_flutter/README.md

 # plantdis_flutter

-This folder contains all the files for the flutter app of plant disease detector.
+This folder contains all the files for the Linux Desktop App (Using Flutter) of plant disease detector.